LedgeDash/DeathStarFaaS/README.md

    StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)

 If you're using a different cloud provider, adapt the config files so that it works on your platform.
+Most likely, you'll need to change at least the StorageClass resource because it's cloud-provider-specific.

 ### Initialize MongoDB

-After all MongoDB pods get into the RUNNING status, we can initialize the MongoDB deployment.
+After all MongoDB pods get into the `Running` status, we can initialize the MongoDB deployment.

 Get a shell into one of the mongo pods (we use `mongo-0` here) by `kubectl